-Fleet Beekeepers & District Beekeepers’ Association (FBKA) currently has around 200 members.
-Over 180 are registered with the HBA and the BBKA; the remainder are either associate or family members and are not registered with BBKA.
+Fleet Beekeepers & District Beekeepers’ Association (FBKA) currently has over 200 members.
+Over 190 are registered with the HBA and the BBKA; the remainder are either associate or family members and are not registered with BBKA.
 The Association holds members’ personal data on IT systems and this enables our volunteers to manage all our activities and to communicate with our members.
 The Lawful Basis for processing personal data is that of Legitimate Interests.

 NB. throughout this document, Members includes any person whose details we hold, notwithstanding their actual membership status (e.g. may not have renewed membership, or formally joined).